 Tinnitus Accident Claims – How Much Compensation Can I Claim?

 Tinnitus commonly presents as either a high-pitched ringing sound or a humming or buzzing in the ears.
 Tinnitus is a condition that many people have experienced at some point.
 This could have occurred after visiting a loud concert or another venue.
 This type of tinnitus will often disappear in a short period of time, such as by the next morning.

-A compensation claim for tinnitus is generally made against a current or former employer.
+A compensation claim for tinnitus is generally made against a current employer or former employer.
 It will generally include damages that are caused by exposure to excessive noises in a working environment.
 Tinnitus claims can also sometimes form part of a compensation claim for industrial deafness.

 Select A Section